james-freitas/java-performance-benchmark-jmh/README.md

 ### Build the benchmarks

-Run this Maven command in the root folder:
+Run this Maven command in the root folder of your project:

 ```shell
 mvn clean install